 With all projects I pride myself on doing the best possible job, with Organic Methods and the Recycling of Garden Waste; being of paramount importance.
 With all projects works are not sub contracted and your property is left: Clean and tidy.

 My Charges for General Gardening and Garden Maintenance:

-I charge £45; an hour for the first 4 hours and £35 an hour thereafter.
+Because most general gardening works, such as pruning weed clearance, etc only take a few hours.
+I charge £65; for the first hour and £35 an hour thereafter.
 Subsequent visits are also charged @ £35 an hour.
 Most general garden maintenance works; such as weeding, pruning, cutting back, lawn cutting, hedge trimming, planting bedding plants etc, can be completed within 2 to 4 hours..

 Estimates for your Gardening Works:

 If you could email some pictures and a brief description about your gardening requirements, I can provide a rough idea how long it will take and subsequent charges.
 However, bear in mind that my estimate will include removing weeds by the roots and not just removing the tops, which is a practice I have noticed most gardeners undertake.
 They utilize this practice, because the perennial weeds will simply come back in a few weeks, sooner if there is heavy rainfall, so they can come back every month and call it general maintenance.
 Quite a disgraceful practice.